 - 5. Remove configuration from the previous step.
 Before moving on to the next step it is important that the configuration from the previous step is removed.
 This involves removing the route-maps, prefix-lists and the per-neighbour configuration to set local preference.
 All router teams should do this, and then do a soft reset of their eBGP peerings. - 6.
-Implement the following Inbound policies using MEDs.
-This step introduces one of two methods of influencing inbound policies.
-Here MEDs are used, while the next step will introduce the concept of AS path prepends.
+Implement the following policies to influence inbound traffic flows using MEDs.
+This step introduces one of three methods of influencing inbound policies.
+Here MEDs are used, while the next steps will introduce the use of BGP communities and AS path prepends.
 As for the previous step, read the instructions careful, and discuss in your team, and in your AS, how you are going to implement the following.